A magnetic avalanche as the central engine powering a solar flare: Implications for particle acceleration and energy transport

 Once the magnetic energy is released in the corona, it will be transported along the field lines and be deposited in the lower atmosphere.
-In our HRI$_{\rm EUV}$ observations, we identified a stream of raining plasma blobs at the footpoints of the reconnecting loop system (Fig.\,\ref{fig:eui_ribbon}).
-An elongated thread -- bright in the EUV emission -- appears first, and is then modulated by a train of small-scale plasma blobs with spatial sizes at the resolution limit of our observations and that live for at most a few seconds.
-The thread itself lives for about 10--20\,s.
+In our HRI$_{\rm EUV}$ observations, we identified a stream of raining plasma blobs at the footpoints of the reconnecting loop system, forming a sequence of threads (Fig.\,\ref{fig:eui_ribbon}).
+When analyzed individually, an elongated thread, which is bright in the EUV emission, appears first.\ It is then modulated by a train of small-scale plasma blobs with spatial sizes at the resolution limit of our observations and that live for a few seconds at most.
+Each thread itself lives for about 10--20\,s.
 However, there is no spatial or temporal coherence of the raining plasma blobs among neighboring threads despite their separation being only a few 100\,km.
-These threads in combination appear as flare ribbons.
+Collectively, these threads appear as flare ribbons.
 Within the flaring region itself (Fig.\,\ref{fig:eui_slit}), these raining plasma blobs are initiated at least 5\,minutes prior to the strong HXR impulse and continue to persist several minutes after the impulsive phase has ceased (Movie S5).
-The same behavior is also seen at remote locations from at least 4\,minutes prior to the impulsive phase, some 100\,Mm away from the flare site, that are connected via long coronal loops (Figs.\,\ref{fig:eui_slit}, \ref{fig:sdo}, \ref{fig:epol}, \ref{fig:sphere}, and Movie S2).
-To our knowledge, this is the first time we have been able to identify such a rapidly evolving nature of flare ribbons in the EUV.
-Overall, the timescales of these raining plasma blobs compare well with the avalanche-type energy release that we inferred from the EUV signatures of coronal reconnection.
-We cannot determine the nature of these plasma blobs with these observations, but their commonality among different near and remote locations from the flare site over a long duration provides constraints on the dominant energy transport process at work in flares.
+The same behavior is also seen at remote locations at least 4\,minutes prior to the impulsive phase, some 100\,Mm away from the flare site; they are connected via long coronal loops (Figs.\,\ref{fig:eui_slit}, \ref{fig:sdo}, \ref{fig:epol}, \ref{fig:sphere}, and Movie S2).
+The identification of such a rapidly evolving nature of flare ribbons in the EUV is possible due to the high-resolution HRI$_{\rm EUV}$ data.
+The timescales of these raining plasma blobs compare well with the avalanche-type energy release that we inferred from the EUV signatures of coronal reconnection.